General FAQs

 The Florida Sheriffs Youth Ranches, Inc. is the parent organization which operates three residential programs: Boys Ranch, Youth Villa Scholarship House, and Youth Ranch/Safety Harbor; three camping programs: Youth Camp, Caruth Camp, and Camp Sorensen; and other family services around the state.
 The Youth Ranches is a charitable, non-profit corporation, chartered in the state of Florida.
 The Main Office is located at the Boys Ranch and uses the mailing address P.O.
 Box 2000, Boys Ranch, Florida 32064.
 The Main Office provides an umbrella of management services for all Youth Ranches programs.

-When families request residential services, a Family Engagement Specialist completes an inquiry screening through discussion with the youth’s legal custodian about the youth and family problems.
-If the youth is a potential candidate for residential placement, the legal custodian is directed to obtain a Request for Service form from their local Sheriff’s Office.
-Once the form is completed, the Family Engagement Specialist visits the home and begins a pre-admission study.
+When families request residential services, a Family Engagement Specialist completes an inquiry screening through discussion with community members, teachers, guidance counselors, and the youth’s legal custodian about the youth and family problems.
+If the youth is a potential candidate for residential placement, the Family Engagement Specialist visits the home and begins a pre-admission study.
 The youth is then invited to an on-campus interview and placement is either approved or denied by the campus admissions committee.
 If the youth is not appropriate for placement, a referral is given to another organization better suited to meet the family’s needs.

 Yes… Families are asked to contribute to the support of their children in care to the extent they are able to do so.
 This is determined and documented in a written agreement drawn up at the time the youngster is admitted to residential care.
 No child, however, has ever been turned away because of a family’s inability to pay.
 This type of family support payments are only a very small percentage of Youth Ranches income.